weiyx16/Active-Perception/DQN/README.md

-# Deep Reinforcement Learning for robotic manuplation
+# Deep Reinforcement Learning for Robotic Pushing and Picking in Cluttered Environment

 Tensorflow implementation of DQN for our active exploration strategy.
 It includes two kinds of model, with one outputs 8\*8\*8 kinds of action and the other 18\*18\*8, the only difference between them is the resolution of the output action and the last **8** stands for 8 directions.
 And the code is motivated by [DQN-tensorflow](https://github.com/devsisters/DQN-tensorflow).